UK hiring speeds up, pay inflation sharpest since early 2008

-LONDON (Reuters) - Hiring for permanent jobs in Britain gained pace last month and salaries posted the fastest rise in nearly six years, adding to signs of labor market strength which could bring forward a rise in interest rates.
+LONDON, Oct 8 (Reuters) - Hiring for permanent jobs in Britain gained pace last month and salaries posted the fastest rise in nearly six years, adding to signs of labour market strength which could bring forward a rise in interest rates.

 The Recruitment and Employment Confederation (REC) said on Tuesday that its seasonally adjusted index of permanent staff placements rose to 62.2 from 61.3 in August, matching levels common before the financial crisis.